AbdoulayeLat/login-app/README.md

 ## About this project

-This is a personal project to showcase my use of ReactJS and JSON as a fake server.
+This is a personal project to showcase my use of ReactJS and JSON.
+I use the `json-server` npm package as a fake database to load and create data.
+The `Material UI` library is used for components.

 ## What doest it look like?